Here we demonstrate three ways to tape fingers following a finger sprain or similar injury.

 The following guidelines are for information purposes only.
-We recommend seeking professional advice before attempting any self treatment.
+We recommend seeking professional advice before attempting any self-treatment.

-- Apply two supporting strips from the two anchors above and below the joint around the ‘buddy’ finger.
+Apply two supporting strips from the two anchors above and below the joint around the ‘buddy’ finger.
 This should allow the fingers to bend together but sideways movement should be limited.